-Emissions are much higher in our larger, busier churches.
+Emissions are much higher in our larger, busier churches (see graph of 2020 data from the Energy Footprint Tool 2020 report).
 This is where the focus of action must be.
 Smaller, less busy churches should focus primarily on good maintenance and 'quick wins'.

-The analysis of our programme of church energy audits indicates the main areas for action:
+The 2020 analysis of our 2017-2020 programme of church energy audits indicates the main areas for action: